Markets rebound after Trump drops Greenland tariff threat

 Brendan McDermid/Reuters

-US markets rebounded on Wednesday after President Donald Trump used his speech at the World Economic Forum in Switzerland to vow not to invade Greenland, one day after rising tensions sparked a selloff.
+US markets rebounded Wednesday after President Donald Trump eased Europe’s most urgent fears over Greenland, a day after rising tensions sparked a selloff.

-The president had appeared frustrated by Tuesday’s market reaction, which threatened to eclipse his recent efforts to bring down the cost of living, Semafor’s US politics team noted.
+The president had appeared frustrated by Tuesday’s rout, which threatened to eclipse his efforts to bring down the cost of living, Semafor’s US politics team noted.

-But transatlantic tensions remain elevated, with Trump’s demand for Greenland still in play: European lawmakers on Wednesday suspended the approval of the US-EU trade deal agreed last year.
+But transatlantic economic tensions remain elevated.
+European lawmakers on Wednesday suspended the approval of the US-EU trade deal agreed last year.

 AD